High-precision measurements of low-lying isomeric states in $^{120-124}$In with JYFLTRAP double Penning trap: Results

 Three long-lived $\beta^-$-decaying states in $^{122}$In are known in the literature \cite{NUBASE2020}.
 To determine their masses and order, two measurements were performed: the first one with the $^{122}$In$^{+}$ ions produced directly in fission, while the second one with the $2^+$ ions produced via in-trap decay of $^{122}$Cd$^+$.

-In the first measurement, only two spots (states) were observed despite variation of the phase accumulation time $t_{acc}$ between 363~ms and 1300~ms. The final measurement was performed with $t_{acc} = 1014$~ms (see Fig.~\ref{fig:in122_PIICR}) resulting in the ground-state mass-excess value $\Delta = -83550.7(12)$~keV and the isomer excitation energy $E_x = 76.0(28)$~keV.
+In the first measurement, only two spots (states) were observed despite variation of the phase accumulation time $t_{acc}$ between 363~ms and 1300~ms. The final measurement was performed with $t_{acc} = 1014$~ms (see Fig.~\ref{fig:in122_PIICR}) resulting in the mass-excess values of $\Delta = -83550.7(12)$~keV and $\Delta = -8383474.6(31)$~keV for the ground-state and the isomer, respectively.
 The ratio of number of ions between lighter state and heavier state was about $20:1$.

 During the second measurement, the fission-produced ions of $A/q = 122$, containing also $^{122}$Cd$^+$ were captured in the first trap and stored there for 500~ms to allow $\beta$ decay to take place.
 The $^{122}$In$^{2+}$ ions were purified by using a buffer-gas technique \cite{Savard1991} and sent to the second trap for the mass measurements.
 In the PI-ICR measurement, only one state was observed and its mass was measured with $t_{acc} = 552$~ms using $^{85}$Rb$^+$ as reference ions.
 The measured mass excess (${\Delta = -83472.9(13)}$~keV) coincides with the mass excess of the heavier state of $^{122}$In produced directly in fission (${\Delta = -83474.6(31)}$~keV).